SOHAR Port and Freezone: Metals

+Petrochemicals

-SOHAR is home to Oman Oil Refineries and Petroleum Industries Company's (Orpic), whose refineries in Sohar and Muscat as well as their integrated Aromatics and Polypropylene Plants, provide fuel, petrochemicals, polymers and other petroleum products to the Sultanate and to the world.
+SOHAR was initially home to Oman Oil Refineries and Petroleum Industries Company (ORPIC), whose refineries in Sohar and Muscat as well as their integrated aromatics and polypropylene plants, provide fuel, petrochemicals, polymers and other petroleum products to the Sultanate and to the world.
+The company was merged with Oman Oil company in 2019 to form OQ.
 Apart from fuel products, the refinery also produces significant volumes of naphtha and propylene, which serve as feedstock for an adjoining aromatics and polypropylene plant.